Iakovos of Evia: Illness and death

-Posthumous Miracles
+Posthumous miracles

-There are over 300 testimonies of believers relating to healings, beneficial interventions, and appearances.
+There are over 300 testimonies of believers relating to Iakovos's healings, beneficial interventions, and appearances.

-In 1992, a young Deacon from Cyprus visited the Monastery, only to find out that the Saint was dead.
-He took a photo of the corner of a room wherein Iakovos lived, then took it to be developed, only to find the Elder depicted.
+In 1992, a young Deacon from Cyprus visited the Monastery to meet Elder Iakovos, only to find out that the Saint had reposed almost a year prior.
+He took a photo of the corner of the monastic cell of Saint Iakovos, then took it to be developed, only to find the Elder depicted, fully vested.
 The date stamp of 8 October 1992 is at the bottom left of the photo.
 Regarding the image, journalist M.G.
 Michaels stated: "I have one observation that I made about the photo.
 The late Elder is full-bodied, in gigantic proportions, in relation to the space in his cell and the very near distance to the wall from where the photo was taken.
 Make a comparison with the photo on the cover of your book.
-A professional Cypriot photographer told me that it takes at least 15 feet to shoot a full-length upright person."

-Canonization
+A professional Cypriot photographer told me that it takes at least 15 feet to shoot a full-length upright person."In 2002, a man was aboard an Olympic flight from Greece to America.
+Just before crossing the Atlantic Ocean, the plane encountered a storm, in which the plane was struck by lightning, cracking the cockpit glass.
+The plane began to depressurize and fell to about 18,000 feet.
+"When “connect” came on, I said my prayer and invoked Father James (Iakovos) and Saint David.
+I always had their icons with me and held them in my hands during those difficult moments and begged them very strongly.
+It was all I could do.
+I was sitting in the third row in business class in the window on the left side of the plane.
+And I suddenly see Father Iakovos flying out of the clouds!!!
+His rasas were inflated in the wind like an umbrella, and he had his right hand up with an open palm coming towards the plane.
+In the moments of the fall, he put his hand on the belly of the plane and held it in his fist until he stabilized it.
+After fixing it on its course, he disappeared in the clouds from the same direction it came."Through the intercessions of Saint Iakovos and Saint David, the plane was saved, rescuing about 250 passengers.

+Veneration

-On November 27, 2017, the Ecumenical Patriarch of Constantinople, Bartholomew canonized him as a saint of the Eastern Orthodox Church.
-His feastday was set for November 22 (Gregorian Calendar)/December 5 (Julian).
+On November 27, 2017, the Ecumenical Patriarch of Constantinople Bartholomew canonized him as a saint of the Eastern Orthodox Church.
+His feast day was set for November 22 (Gregorian Calendar) / December 5 (Julian).

+Iakovos is the patron saint of the Greek Orthodox Metropolis of New Jersey.